 As a stablecoin, Dai aides in the volatility of cryptocurrencies while maintaining the essential features of accessibility, censorship resistance, and distributed governance.
 Unlike other stablecoins, Dai is backed by popular cryptocurrencies such as Ether ($ETH) rather than by an equivalent amount of fiat dollars.

 Due to the trustless nature of its collateral, Dai is the defacto stablecoin within DeFi.
 In order for any asset to be trustless, there can not be a reliance on a third party to custody collateral like how US Dollar Coin (USDC) relies on Circle to custody the US Dollars backing the supply.

 With Dai, all cryptocurrencies backing the supply are stored through audited smart contracts rather than by a third party like Circle.

-Using Oasis Save, Dai can be locked in exchange for an annualized return.
-Similarly, Dai can be loaned or borrowed via on different DeFi products like Compound or dYdX to earn passive income.
+Similarly, Dai can be loaned or borrowed via on different DeFi products like Oasis, Compound or dYdX to earn passive income.
 We list the top sites to lend and borrow Dai along with their current rates.

 Dai Defi Lending Sites

 Here’s a look at the DSR since inception: